Udemy vs. Udacity: Which is Best for Your Online Course?

 It’s reported that the average Udacity instructor earns $91,630 per year.

 The ceiling is lower compared to a platform like Udemy because there you can potentially earn much more than this if you create multiple successful courses.
-Whereas through Udacity it doesn’t matter how successful and popular your courses are.
+Through Udacity it doesn’t matter how successful and popular your courses are.
 You’re compensated based on your skillset, demand, experience, and authority.

 If accepted into Udacity, though, there’s less risk of failure on your part.
 You’re paid regardless of how popular your courses are.
 So long as you fulfill your role, you’re compensated accordingly.